 (If the cancer has features of both types, it is called mixed small cell/non-small cell cancer.
 This is not common.)

 The information here only covers non-small cell lung cancer.
-Small cell lung cancer is covered in our document Lung Cancer (Small Cell) Overview.
+Small cell lung cancer is covered in Lung Cancer (Small Cell) Overview.

 Non-small cell lung cancer (NSCLC)